Dodecanese Island Hopping Made Easy

 Kos is one of the most popular islands in the Dodecanese archipelago.
 It is known for its stunning beaches, ancient ruins, and vibrant nightlife.

 Kos also has a lively nightlife scene, with plenty of bars, nightclubs, and beach parties.
-The island’s main town, also named Kos, is the hub of the nightlife, with many bars and clubs lining the streets of the old town.
+The island’s main town, also named Kos, is the hub of nightlife, with many bars and clubs lining the streets of the old town.

 Halki